 A share repurchase is viewed as equivalent to the payment of cash dividends of equal value in terms of the effect on shareholder’s wealth, all other things being equal.
 It sends the message that the share may be undervalued.
 It can also be preferred to cash dividends when tax rates on dividends exceed tax rates on capital gains.

-A business worth $20,000,000 made $1,000,000 in 20X8.
+A business worth $20,000,000 made $1,000,000 in profits in 20X8.
 The business has 10 partners, each with a 10% stake.
 The company’s policy is to pay out 40% of profits every year to the owners.
 In 20X9, one of the owners decided to cash out although the profitability of the business remained constant.
-The remaining partners injected extra cash to buy out the partner.
-The amount received by each partners in 20X9 is closest to:
+The remaining partners ended up buying out the partner.
+The amount received by each

 The correct answer is B.